dolfandringa/dolfandringa.github.io/aboutme.md

 ---
 # {{ page.title }} #

 Below you can find my resumé, and for those réally interested, also my Bio.
 For quicker navigation, jump to my:

  - [Resumé](#resumé)
  - [Bio](#bio)

- <span id="resum" >&nbsp;</span>
+ <span id="resume" >&nbsp;</span>
 ## Resumé ##
 My full resumé can also be [downloaded as pdf](/assets/ResumeDolfAndringa.pdf).
 {% include resume-it.md %}